alaminhossa1n/photoGallery/README.md

    npm start
    ```

-5. Open your browser and access the application at [http://localhost:3000](http://localhost:3000).
+5. Open your browser and access the application at [Photo Gallery](https://jade-shortbread-0bba9f.netlify.app/).

 ## Usage